Why We Teach Tumble Turns

 Tumble turns are an important skill for young swimmers to master – especially as they start to increase distances and perform repetitive sets of 50m or 100m and beyond in their sessions.
-This is an important skill for swim teachers to teach, as it will allow swimmers to keep moving without interrupting the flow of the class group by having to touch the wall and go again.
+This is an important skill for swim teachers and coaches to teach, as it will allow swimmers to keep moving without interrupting the flow of the class group by having to touch the wall and go again.

 It is a skill that helps achieve maximum practice time within a lesson and assists in improving the speed of young swimmers as they start to work on timed sets.

 As always, skills should be broken down and added to as each element is mastered.
 By following these simple steps as a swim trainer, your swimmers will be using tumble turns in no time.

 Line swimmers up altogether (double arm width apart) and simply get them to practice a somersault and finish by standing with their arms in the streamline position.
 Repeat until mastered.

 Somersault to Streamline Feet on the Wall